humanitec-architecture/example-library/resource-definitions/template-driver/serviceaccount/README.md

   class workloadVirtual1,workloadVirtual2 dotted
 ```

-For option 2, a Resource Graph for a Workload using those Resource Definitions will look like this:
+For option 2, a Resource Graph for Workloads using those Resource Definitions will look like this:

 ```mermaid
 flowchart LR